Why Headless CMS Are Less Susceptible to DDoS Attacks

 “A headless architecture reduces the amount of infrastructure that’s internet-facing, and it makes an API the most important component.
 This reduces the attack surface that can be targeted, and a smaller attack surface is easier to harden against all forms of malicious activity, including DDoS,” Yochay explained.

-Lastly, here are some more tips to avoid falling victim to a DDoS attack:
+Finally, here are some additional tips to avoid falling victim to a DDoS attack:

 - Monitor Web Traffic: Understanding your traffic trends can help you determine if there is a problem, and if your website is under attack.